GlobalNamesArchitecture/gn_crossmap/README.md

 : (integer) id of a data source from [GN resolver][resolver]

 ``skip_original``
-: (boolean) if true only `taxonID` is preserved from original data.
-Otherwise all original data is preserved
+: (boolean) if true only `taxonID` (if given) is preserved from original data.
+Otherwise all original data is preserved.
+If there is no ``taxonID``, no original data will be preserved.

 ``alt_headers``
 : (array) empty array by default.
 If `alt_headers` are not empty they are used